mattjohnsonpint/GeoTimeZone/README.md

 ## Supported Environments

-As of version 2.0, The Nuget package targets `netstandard1.0` and `portable40-net40+sl5+win8+wp8`.
-This provides support for the most environments, including:
- - .NET Core (Windows, Mac, Linux, etc.)
- - .NET Framework 4.0+
- - Windows 8, 8.1, 10, WinRT, UWP, etc.
- - Xamarian for iOS / Android
- - Windows Phone 8+
- - Silverlight 5
+As of version 3.0, this library is targeting .NET Standard 1.1+, .NET Standard 2.0+, and .NET Framework 4.0+.
+See the [.NET Standard Platform Support Matrix](https://docs.microsoft.com/en-us/dotnet/articles/standard/library) for further details.

 ## Example Usage